Leweyse/php-guestbook/README.md

 Let's remember the internet of the 1990, and create a classic widget that every site in that decade had: a guestbook.

 ## Features
+- Interacting with User (input).
+- Saving information in json file.
+- Dynamic components to display information.
+- Displaying limited number of messages.
-  - In progress.
+- Status boxes.

 ## To Do

-- [ ] Use at least 2 classes: PostLoader & Post.
+- [x] Use at least 2 classes: PostLoader & Post.
-- [ ] The messages are sorted from new (top) to old (bottom).
+- [x] The messages are sorted from new (top) to old (bottom).
-- [ ] Make sure the script can handle site defacement attacks: use htmlspecialchars().
+- [x] Make sure the script can handle site defacement attacks: use htmlspecialchars().
-- [ ] Only show the latest 20 posts.
+- [x] Only show the latest 20 posts.
 - [ ] Profanity filter: at the top of your script create an array of "bad" words.
 If somebody tries to enter a message with those words, their messages gets rejected.